Thomas C. Hennings Jr.: House of Representatives

-Time out of Office
+Time out of office

-Hennings was circuit attorney from 1941 to 1944, taking leave of absence in September, 1941 to volunteer in active duty in the United States Naval Reserve.
+Hennings was circuit attorney from 1941 to 1944, taking leave of absence in September 1941 to volunteer for active duty in the United States Naval Reserve.
 Serving in the Pacific and Caribbean as a lieutenant commander for three years, he was discharged from active duty due to physical disability incurred in the line of duty.
 After which, he resumed the practice of law in the St. Louis firm of Green, Hennings, Henry and Evans.

 Senate

-He was elected as a Democrat to the U.S. Senate in 1950 over Republican incumbent and former governor Forrest Donnell in the only senate election that year where Democrats took a seat from Republicans, was reelected in 1956, and served from January 3, 1951, until his death from abdominal cancer in Washington, D.C. in 1960.
+He was elected as a Democrat to the U.S. Senate in 1950 over Republican incumbent and former governor Forrest Donnell in the only senate election that year when Democrats took a seat from Republicans, was reelected in 1956, and served from January 3, 1951, until his death from abdominal cancer in Washington, D.C. in 1960.
 Hennings did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957 and 1960.
-While in the Senate, he was chairman of the Committee on Rules and Administration (Eighty-fifth and Eighty-sixth Congresses).
+While in the Senate, he was chairman of the Committee on Rules and Administration (Eighty-fifth and Eighty-sixth Congresses), and served on the United States Senate Subcommittee on Juvenile Delinquency while it investigated comic books.

 Personal life

-Hennings died on September 13, 1960, and is buried Arlington National Cemetery.
+Hennings died on September 13, 1960, and is buried in Arlington National Cemetery.

 Hennings' daughter Karla Ann was briefly married to White House Counsel John Dean who would later be deeply involved in events leading up to the Watergate burglaries and the subsequent cover-up.